Tsukiyonocm/Reading-List/README.md

 of it, I just wish the rest of the book would have been a continous story, and not just the variations of the story that the author wrote in his life.

-<b>Sea of Tranquility</b> by Emily St. John Mandel (1-18-25) - This was a suprising read honestly.
-It sort of reminds of a couple of Blake Crouch's books which honestly is honor.
+2. <b>Sea of Tranquility</b> by Emily St. John Mandel (1-18-25) - This was a suprising read honestly.
+It sort of reminds of a couple of
+Blake Crouch's books which honestly is honor.
 The story takes into account time travel, various characters who are connected by a event in time.
 The main character is charged with investigating the connection between these events and this leads you on a journey.
 This is honestly a simple story but its enjoyable.
 I can highly recommend it.

+3. <b>Streams of Silver</b> by R. A Salvatore (2-23-25) - This is the 5th book in the Drizzt saga of books.
+For myself this is a reread as I had read this book many years ago and am going back to read it again.
+All around it kept my interest the same as it did the first time.
+This story has everything that I have come to expect from a fantasy novel.
+Great characters, great settings, good enemies and just enough wit to keep it funny as well.
+Overall there is not much more to say about this story outside of that its one of the few stories I have read multiple times now which should tell you everything you need to know about it.

 ### Currently Reading

 1. Temples, Tombs and Heiroglyphs by Barbara Mertz
-2. Streams of Silver by R. A. Salvatore
+2. Ten Thousand Skies Above You by Claudia Gray

-### Current Book Completed Count as of 2/6/25
+### Current Book Completed Count as of 2/24/25

 Non-fiction - 3\
-Fiction - 2
+Fiction - 3